 Before I discuss the numbers, it helps to have an understanding of the different approaches that games take toward assigning characters to players.
 There are actually quite a few different methods, not all of which fit neatly into clear-cut categories, but in most cases, one of the following methods is used:

-- Players are assigned a series of premade characters of specific genders, with the player assuming control over each character in turn at the portion of the story assigned to that character.
+- Players are assigned a series of premade characters of specific genders, with the player assuming control over each character during the portion of the story assigned to that character.
 This is like reading a book or watching a movie that has several different protagonists pursuing separate story arcs.
-In film and literature, this approach is very common, if not the most common kind of narrative structure but in games it is relatively rare.
-Example: Heavy Rain, The Walking Dead: 400 Days DLC.
+In film and literature, this approach is very common, if not the most common kind of narrative structure.
+But in games, it is relatively rare.
+Examples: Heavy Rain, The Walking Dead: 400 Days DLC.

-- Players are assigned or select from a group a party of premade characters, typically of both genders, which they control simultaneously.
-This is typically called an ensemble cast and is used most often in turn-based RPGs and tactical shooters.
-Example: Final Fantasy, Tom Clancy's Ghost Recon.
+- Players are assigned or get to select from a group a party of premade characters, typically of either gender, which they control simultaneously.
+This is typically called an ensemble cast, and it is used most often in turn-based RPGs and tactical shooters.
+Examples: Final Fantasy, Tom Clancy's Ghost Recon.

 - Players are assigned a fully developed, premade character but are allowed to choose that character's gender.
-The narrative built around this character has been designed in such a way that it accommodates the player's decision; ie. aside from minor details, the narrative is the same regardless of the gender the player chooses.
-Example: Mass Effect, Halo Reach.
+The narrative built around this character has been designed in such a way that it accommodates the player's decision; i.e., aside from minor details, the narrative is the same regardless of the gender the player chooses.
+Examples: Mass Effect, Halo Reach.

-- Players are given a choice between two or more premade characters, and frequently there are male and female characters to choose from.
-Often, the remaining character options play a supporting role in the narrative and are controlled by AI, or, alternately, are available as options in co-op or multiplayer gameplay.
-Example: Mario Kart, Hunted: The Demon's Forge.
+- Players are given a choice between two or more premade characters, and there are often male and female characters to choose from.
+The remaining character options can play a supporting role in the narrative and are controlled by AI, or, alternately, are available as options in co-op or multiplayer gameplay.
+Examples: Mario Kart, Hunted: The Demon's Forge.

 - Players are allowed to create a custom character from scratch.
 In these games, the player is typically allowed to pick their gender as part of their customization.
-Example: Skyrim, Dark Souls.
+Examples: Skyrim, Dark Souls.

 - The player interacts with the game without the use of an in-game avatar.
-Example: Tetris, Angry Birds.
+Examples: Tetris, Angry Birds.

 How Common Are Female Protagonists?